Hairstyles For Women With Thinning Hair

-3. Out of the three pieces, weave the left piece under the center piece, then right piece under the new center piece and so on, all the way down the length of the hair.
+3. Out of the three pieces, weave the left piece under the centre piece, then right piece under the new centre piece and so on, all the way down the length of the hair.

 4. Continue braiding, lifting the braid up and around your hairline.
 Then, secure it at the top of your head with some bobby pins!